macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 Off: You can't fail.
 Known as "FailOff" internally.

 Due to a bug, playing SM 3.9 and variants using "Battery", 4 LIVES or RISKY options will change the fail type to Immediate.

 Some themes have other fail type called IIDX, that fail if the life bar is <= 80%.
+Known as "FailIIDX" internally.